-Office 365 groups and Microsoft Teams
+Office 365 Groups and Microsoft Teams

 Office 365 Groups is the cross-application membership service in Office 365.
-At the basic level, an Office 365 Group is an object in Azure Active Directory with a list of members and a loose coupling to related workloads including a SharePoint team site, Yammer Group, shared Exchange mailbox resources, Planner, PowerBI and OneNote.
-You can add or remove people to the Group just as you would any other group-based security object in Active Directory.
+At the basic level, an Office 365 Group is an object in Azure Active Directory with a list of members and a loose coupling to related workloads including a SharePoint team site, Yammer Group, shared Exchange mailbox resources, Planner, Power BI and OneNote.
+You can add or remove people to the group just as you would any other group-based security object in Active Directory.

-How Office 365 groups work
+How Office 365 Groups work